nandosangenetto/neighborhood-map/README.md

 # Veggie Restaurants

 ## The project
-This project is inspired in the Udacity's neighborhood map project, that we must to create a responsible map using the Google Map API and Knockout.js.
+This project is inspired in the Udacity's neighborhood map project, that we must to create a responsible map using the Google Map API, Foursquare API and Knockout.js.

 ## Functionalities
 The app shows all veggie restaurants in Rio de Janeiro.
 You can filter dinamically the restaurants filling the search box.